d3fin3d/staff/guidelines.md

 * __Register your nickname__

 Your nickname is for you.
-By registering yor nickname, you can claim that name on the Esper network so that only you can use it.
+By registering your nickname, you can claim that name on the Esper network so that only you can use it.
 To register your nick, use the following command:
 /msg nickserv register password email
 Follow the directions that NickServ will send you to complete the registeration.